 Camp Good Hope and Teen Encounter are day camps for children and teens who have experienced a loss.
-The next camps scheduled for 2015 will be held in Bronson on September 26, in East Palatka on October 10, in Lake City on October 17 and in Inverness on October 24 (Click Here for additional information).
+The next camps scheduled for 2015 will be held in East Palatka on October 10, in Lake City on October 17 and in Inverness on October 24 (Click Here for additional information).
 If your child would benefit from attending one of these camps, Click Here for a camper application that you can print, fill out and mail.

 Why do Hospice patients in Florida and their families benefit from the very best services?